Disabilities, Resurrected Bodies, and Philosophy

 - Jacquelyn Harootunian-Cutts, Saint Louis University, “Heavenly Perfection, Heart’s Desires, and Those Who Lack the Use of Reason”

-- Derek Estes, Saint Louis University, “Reflections on the Wounds of Christ: A Thomistic Account of Disability in the Resurrection”
+- Derek Estes, Pepperdine University, “Reflections on the Wounds of Christ: A Thomistic Account of Disability in the Resurrection”